order your copy today!

 And really, that’s the thing I’ve come to understand.

-As much as I’ve wanted to burst into tears when someone accidentally steps on one of these emotional landmines in my life, in the past few years my anger in these moments has melted into compassion.
+As much as I’ve wanted to burst into tears when someone accidentally steps on one of these emotional landmines in my life, in recent years my anger in these moments has melted into compassion.

 At family functions, we're just trying to make conversation.
-We're trying to catch up, show interest in each other’s lives, and if we haven't seen each other in awhile, we're not sure what questions to ask!
-And the thing I've come to realize is that if we don’t know what questions to ask, we certainly don’t know what questions NOT to ask.
+We're trying to catch up and show interest in each other’s lives.
+And if we haven't seen each other in awhile, we're not sure what questions to ask!
+The thing I've come to realize is that if we don’t know what questions to ask, we certainly don’t know what questions NOT to ask.
 You know?

 But, that being said, sometimes the question asker isn't quite so gentle.